The P3 Group, Inc. add Key Personnel to its C-Suite

 The P3 Group, Inc., the Nation's largest African American owned Public-Private Partnership developer, add Key Personnel to its C-Suite.

-Mr. Gray and Mr. Stevenson are tremendous assets to the company and will be instrumental in us achieving our goal of closing more than $250 Million in P3 projects in 2021. ”MEMPHIS, TN, UNITED STATES, February 1, 2021 /EINPresswire.com/ -- Dee Brown, President & CEO of The P3 Group, Inc., the Nation's largest Public-Private Partnership (P3) developer announced key hires and promotions to its C-Suite.
+Mr. Gray and Mr. Stevenson are tremendous assets to the company and will be instrumental in us achieving our goal of closing more than $250 Million in P3 projects in 2021.”MEMPHIS, TN, UNITED STATES, February 1, 2021 /EINPresswire.com/ -- Dee Brown, President & CEO of The P3 Group, Inc., the Nation's largest African American owned Public-Private Partnership (P3) developer, announced key hires and promotions to its C-Suite.
 Grandon Gray was promoted to Chief Business Officer.
 Grandon is responsible for assisting the CEO and CAO in defining the direction for P3G and for advancing the company’s business strategy.
 In this role, he heads corporate strategy, business development, partner strategy and development, and business segmentation strategy activities.

 — Dee Brown, President & CEO